| Main index | Section 1 | 日本語 | Deutsch | Options |

 means that the clock goes forward at 01:00 to 02:00, using

-When the date is adjusted to a specific value that does not actually exist (for example March 26, 1:30 BST 2000 in the Europe/London timezone), the date will be silently adjusted forwards in units of one hour until it reaches a valid time.
+When the date is adjusted to a specific value that does not actually exist (for example March 26, 1:30 BST 2000 in the Europe/London timezone), the date will be silently adjusted forward in units of one hour until it reaches a valid time.
 When the date is adjusted to a specific value that occurs twice (for example October 29, 1:30 2000), the resulting timezone will be set so that the date matches the earlier of the two times.

 It is not possible to adjust a date to an invalid absolute day, so using